A Valentine’s Day celebration of vital, overlooked eelgrass

 In January, Team Zostera, part of the Maine Seagrass Consortium, consulted with scientists to gather suggestions for future action.
 Now, the group has done the same with artists — welcoming more thinkers to the table.

-“Seagrass meadows are metaphors for the refugia we need,” said Page.
+“Seagrass meadows are metaphors for the refugia we need,” Page said.
 “In a time when many are experiencing fear and isolation, there is a critical need for community initiatives.”

 Send questions/comments to the editors.